 Mouse selection

 Female C57BL/6 mice between the ages of 6-8 weeks were requested from rooms RB03 or RB04 at Jax Laboratory.
 We have observed that mice from these rooms present with endogenous enterococcus.
 The mice were single-housed and isolated for a couple of days before starting the experiment.
-The groups in these experiments were diet (vehicle) + antibiotic injection; diet (sucrose) + antibiotic injection; injection (vehicle) + diet (sucrose); injection (vehicle)+diet (vehicle) There were about 3-7 mice per group.
+The groups in these experiments were diet (vehicle) + antibiotic injection; diet (sucrose) + antibiotic injection; injection (vehicle) + diet (sucrose); injection (vehicle)+diet (vehicle) There were about 3-7 mice per groupc.

 Antibiotic intervention and Diet Preparation